subcomarc/course-material/exercices/201/README.md

 Authors(s): c24b
 ## Instructions

-Write a function is_alpha that takes on string parameters and return True if the given parameter is composed of **any** letter, False otherwise.
+Write a function is_alpha that takes one string as parameter and returns the boolean value True if every characters of the given parameter are letters, False otherwise.

 So it will look like:
 ```python